NicoCampa/local-rag-streamlit/README.md

-# AI Agent CB-DC-1
+# AI Agent

-**AI Agent CB-DC-1** is a powerful conversational AI interface built using Streamlit, LangChain, and Chroma vector storage.
+**AI Agent** is a powerful conversational AI interface built using Streamlit, LangChain, and Chroma vector storage.
 It leverages retrieval augmented generation (RAG) to provide intelligent, context-aware responses to your queries.

 ---